HAKKO 発酵 - celebrating Japanese ferments and slow food

 Make Amazake for next day

-Kaiseki dinner designed by Holly Davis, with chef Roger Fowler.
+Feast - designed by Holly Davis, with Chef Roger Fowler.
 Paired sake by Melissa Mills from Sake Connect, and Japanese beers by Kirrily Waldhorn of Beer Diva fame.

 Dinner will feature many Japanese ferments made on site and brought in from the best artisan fermenters in Japan by Nancy Singleton Hachisu.
-Enjoy Kaiseki in a relaxed setting at Longhouse - this is going to be lots of fun.
+Holly will use ingredients grown and bred on by Trace and the soil at the Longhouse as her inspiration.

 Sunday, June 9th 2019